mlmc.tool

 mlmc.tool.distribution.KL_divergence(prior_density, posterior_density, a, b)[source]

-Compute D_KL(P | Q) = int_R P(x) log( P(X)/Q(x)) dx :param prior_density: P :param posterior_density: Q :return: KL divergence value
+Compute D_KL(P | Q) = int_R P(x) log( P(X)/Q(x)) dx :type prior_density: :param prior_density: P :type posterior_density: :param posterior_density: Q :return: KL divergence value

 mlmc.tool.distribution.L2_distance(prior_density, posterior_density, a, b)[source]